Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 The `konnect-application-auth` plugin does not connect applications to {{site.base_gateway}} consumers.
 Therefore, any applications created through the app registration process in any non-default control plane group won't support rate limiting plugins.
 This will be addressed in a future release.

-If you don't use any rate limiting plugins, we recommend upgrading your data planes to {{site.base_gateway}} version 3.0 or later to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin.
+If you don't use any rate limiting plugins, we recommend upgrading your data plane nodes to {{site.base_gateway}} version 3.0 or later to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin.